 What is sponsorship?

-Connect - introducing the person to professional networks, senior groups and other circles that are typically inaccessible
+Connect — introducing to professional networks, senior figures and other groups that are typically out of reach

-Open - creating career-defining opportunities that increase visibility, showcase talents and demonstrate readiness to advance
+Open — creating career-critical opportunities that increase visibility, showcase talents and demonstrate readiness to advance

-Defend - challenging biases and unfair criticism that limit career progression and chances to learn in a new role or assignment
+Defend — challenging biases and unfair criticism that limit talent potential and career growth

 “Sponsorship is critical, as without sponsors, people with potential would never get the opportunities or the visibility to reach higher leadership goals.